 TOEFL Writing Task 2 Subject Lines & Openings: Email Strategy for 2026

-Then, I’ll direct you to the full video lesson where I break everything down step by step.
+Then, I’ll direct you to the full video lesson where I break everything down step by step, including the small mistakes that quietly drop your score.

 TOEFL Writing Task 2 Subject Lines & Openings